--I’ve never been so emotionally involved in a video game then I was for Final Fantasy VII.
+-I’ve never been so emotionally invested in a video game than I was for Final Fantasy VII.
 I hate RPG games.
 I hate them.
 So it makes this game even that much more impressive for me.
-It’s 3 discs long, but once you start, you can’t stop.
+It’s three discs long, but once you start, you can’t stop.

 5) The Legend of Zelda: Ocarina of Time (N64)

 -Everyone knows how good this is, so I don’t need to go into length.
 It’s everything you want in a video game.
-But fuck the Water Temple.
+I hate the Water Temple.